Healthcare & Medical

 Common Challenges for Medical Practice Owners

-Recruitment and retention of specialist physicians in rural areas
+Recruitment and retention of specialist physicians in rural Tennessee areas where the physician shortage creates both opportunity and vulnerability

 Insurance Solutions